bmukum/cia/README.md

 - Skip the deploy stage and create pipeline.

 ## YOUR TASK
+Use Terraform, an infrastructure as code tool to create a re-usable module that can be used to provision the same services above.

+Note:
-You have created the following resources above:
+You created the following resources:
 - AWS CodeCommit repository to store the source code.
 - AWS CodeBuild project to build the image
 - IAM role that AWS CodeBuild needs to make API calls to other AWS services.
 This is very important.